sunny4381/open_jtalk-ruby/README.md

 OpenJtalk::Ruby
 ===

-This is ruby bindings of [Open JTalk](http://open-jtalk.sourceforge.net).
+This is ruby gem of [Open JTalk](http://open-jtalk.sourceforge.net).

+This ruby gem has "Battery Included" philosophy.
+You don't need extra gems or libs except writing a result as mp3.

 ## Installation